Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 As the student group develops a reputation for making strong decisions around the growing LEHR gardens, it becomes apparent that this is an investment opportunity to market participants.
 The students reserve pool grows in value thanks to this speculative activity, and consequentially so have the funds to scale operations into new locations.
 Both investors and the wider Regenerative movement benefit!

-But that's not all, the students realise that the LEHR gardens have been an anchor point around which the community practices have grown, bringing wellbeing and vibrancy to their community.
-They use the interface to codify their processes as a state model, which they augment their original model with as co-benefits.
+But that's not all, the students realise that the LEHR gardens have been an anchor point around which the community practices have grown which has brought wellbeing and vibrancy to their community.
+They use the interface to codify their activities as a state model, which they use to augment their commodity model as co-benefits.
 This reveals the more implicit aspects of their work, which is typically invisible to the bottom line of profits.
 These indicators help guide ethical investors and corporate responsibility funds to their project.

+### Community Capital
+An example methodology our students might use for codifying their co-benefits is the H3uni framework deployed on the current course "The art of creative collaboration".
+This particular practice based methodology groups eight sets of parameters under four framing conditions.

+Framing conditions:
+- Directive: Process
+- Instrumental: Method
+- Ideal: Task
+- Ground: Context

+Paramater Groupings:
+- Self awareness
+- Empathetic appreciation
+- Group dynamics
+- Interactive skill
+- Cognitive framing
+- Visualisation skill
+- Perceiving qualities
+- Mental repatterining

+This particular methodology is alive and being used

 ---
 ## Technical Roadmap